LtbLightning/bdk-flutter-app/README.md

 </div>

 ##
-The _Bitcoindevkit Flutter Demo App_ is a simple testnet Bitcoin wallet built with Flutter as a reference app for the BDK-Flutter package https://github.com/LtbLightning/bdk-flutter.git
+The _BDK-Flutter Demo App_ is a simple testnet Bitcoin wallet built with Flutter as a reference app for the BDK-Flutter package https://github.com/LtbLightning/bdk-flutter.git

 ## Installation